 Creator added that he expects “another tenant’s year with continued downward pressure on rents due to the even higher than last year’s number of newly completed units to hit the market.”

-“As a result of the oversupply threat, developers will have certainly had their wings clipped when it comes to new off-plan launches,” he said.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“As a result of the oversupply threat, developers will have certainly had their wings clipped when it comes to new off-plan launches,” he said.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.